Sharpness of proper and cocompact actions on reductive homogeneous spaces

-If $\Gamma$ is sharp for $G/H$, then it acts properly discontinuously on $G/H$ by the Benoist--Kobayashi properness criterion.
+If the action of $\Gamma$ on $G/H$ is sharp, then it is properly discontinuous by the Benoist--Kobayashi properness criterion.
 The converse is false in general (see \cite[\S\,10.1]{gk17}).
-However, the Sharpness Conjecture \cite[Conj.\,4.12]{kk16} states that if $\Gamma$ acts properly discontinuously \emph{and cocompactly} on $G/H$, then it should be sharp for $G/H$.
-In the current paper, we prove this conjecture.
+However, the Sharpness Conjecture \cite[Conj.\,4.12]{kk16} states that if the action of $\Gamma$ on $G/H$ is properly discontinuous \emph{and cocompact}, then it should be sharp.
+In the present paper, we prove this conjecture.

 \begin{theorem} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$.
 Then the Sharpness Conjecture holds for $G/H$.
 More precisely, any discrete subgroup $\Gamma$ of~$G$ acting properly discontinuously and cocompactly on $G/H$ is finitely generated and \emph{sharply embedded} in~$G$ with respect to~$H$. \end{theorem}